jrscorca/FetchRecipes/README.md

 * Saving images to .cache directory using FileManager.
 * Created Endpoint enum for easily switching between the Empty, Malformed, and GoodPath endpoints.
   * If you want to switch between the endpoints, go to DefaultRecipeRepository.swift and inject .recipesMalformed or .recipesEmpty in the initializer instead of .fetchAllRecipes
-  * .recipesEmpty amd .recipesMalformed are only available in DEBGUG to prevent accidental use in production.
+  * .recipesEmpty and .recipesMalformed are only available in DEBGUG to prevent accidental use in production.